suniala/openmrs-code-style-idea/README.md

 # openmrs-code-style-idea

-Code formatting rules for [OpenMRS](http://openmrs.org) core and module developers who use IntelliJ IDEA.
-The rule set has two goals:
+Code style scheme for [OpenMRS](http://openmrs.org) core and module developers who use IntelliJ IDEA.
+The scheme has two
+goals:

  * Java code formatting rules that follow the OpenMRS rules defined at [OpenMRS Docs](https://wiki.openmrs.org/display/docs/Code+Style) and, more specifically, by the formatting rules